Demo mode — this is a read-only sandbox with fake data. Browse anything. Nothing here can be modified. Run your own →

 Schedule reboots, shutdowns, package upgrades, or arbitrary commands.
 Two modes:

-One-shot: pick a date+time, RemotePower fires the command then.
-Useful for "reboot tonight at 2 AM".
+One-shot: pick a date+time, RemotePower fires the command once then discards the job.

 Calendar page — visual timeline of scheduled events